About the Sports Broadcasting Hall of Fame

 The Sports Broadcasting Hall of Fame is especially proud of the openness and equitable methodology used to select each class of inductees.
 A call for nominees is sent out to more than 10,000 industry professionals each year, representing virtually every broadcaster, league, and team in the nation.

 Over the years, the categories from which our inductees are chosen has evolved to keep up with the times.
-Categories now include Management, Production, Operations and Engineering, Technical Crafts, Leagues and Teams, Manufacturers and Vendors, and three announcing categories: Play-by-Play, Studio Host, and Reporter.
+Categories now include Management, Production, Operations and Engineering, Technical Crafts, Leagues and Teams, Manufacturers and Vendors, and two announcing categories: Play-by-Play/Studio Host, and Reporter/Analyst.
 In addition, we have added a special veterans category designed to give those whose career might have pre-dated many of the voters a chance to be inducted.
 Our transparent voting and nomination process requires two votes for each panel: first to whittle down the nominees for each category to five individuals, and then a final vote for each category to elect the final inductees.

--Ken Aaagaard, Sports Broadcasting Hall of Fame, Chairman
+-Ken Aagaard, Sports Broadcasting Hall of Fame, Chairman